codingMustache/codingMustache/README.md

 ## Joke of the Day

-Whoever invented the knock-knock joke should get a no bell prize.
+What does a clock do when it's hungry?
+It goes back four seconds!

 ## Daily Trivia

-How many values can a single byte represent?
+What does AD stand for in relation to Windows Operating Systems?
- 1. 1024
+ 1. Active Directory
- 2. 256
+ 2. Active Department
- 3. 1
+ 3. Automated Database
- 4. 8
+ 4. Alternative Drive

 <details>
   <summary>Answer</summary>
-  256
+  Active Directory
 </details>

 ## Home Server Up-Time

-Its been **2 days** since this server shutdown
+Its been **3 days** since this server shutdown